 WHO ADMINISTERS THE FOUNDATION?

 A Foundation Committee is appointed yearly by the Administrative Council with the approval of the Charge Conference of the church.
 This committee reports to the Finance Committee and the Administrative Council and all grants given must be approved by the Administrative Council.
 Our funds are all invested with the Greater Salina Community Foundation.
 If you would like to discuss the Foundation, make a contribution or obtain a grant application, please contact the Church office for the names of the members of the Foundation Committee.
-You may also download a grant application or view the latest quarterly financial report below.
+You may also download a grant application or view the latest quarterly financial report to the right.